 Wellington Water has undertaken an assessment of the three waters infrastructure for the South Wairarapa as part of the spatial plan.
-The full assessment is attached in Appendix X. The Council has also assessed Three Waters as part of their 2021-2031 Long Term Plan Infrastructure Strategy.
+The Council has also assessed Three Waters as part of their 2021-2031 Long Term Plan Infrastructure Strategy.

 The assessment indicates that there are constraints in the existing and planned services for water supply, wastewater, and stormwater.
 Wastewater is the most pressing, with significant capacity constraints in Wastewater Treatment Plants in Martinborough and Greytown.